simondramsey/GEE-Image_Export/README.md

 ### GETTING STARTED WITH GOOGLE EARTH ENGINE
 New users will need to create an account (https://earthengine.google.com/new_signup/)

+The Google Earth Engine interface consists of three panels and an interactive map.

+The left panel contains three tabs:
+* Scripts - For managing user scripts and examples.
+* Docs - Documentation for Earth Engine objects and methods.
+* Assets - For the upload and management of assets e.g. shapefiles.

+The middle panel contains the scripting interface.

+The right panel contains three tabs:
+* Inspector - For querying map results
+* Console - For printing output from within the script.
+* Tasks - Manages import and export

 #### Earth engine interface
 ![GEE Interface](Workspace.PNG)

+The geometry tools can be used to create point, line and polygon objects.
 #### Create geometry
 ![Create Geometry](geometry.png)

+Alternatively, geometry objects can be loaded using the Asset tab in the left panel.
 #### Import geometry
 ![Import Geometry](Assets.png)